Skip to main content

 General Selection Guidelines

-The Reed College of Media liaison at WVU Libraries selects materials to support research in journalism, strategic communications, the needs of the college undergraduate, MS students, the teaching faculty, and researchers as well as the needs of MS students and the teaching faculty in the online programs of Integrated Marketing Communications (IMC) and Data Marketing Communications (DMC).
+The collections strategist at WVU Libraries selects materials to support research in journalism, strategic communications, the needs of the college undergraduate, MS students, the teaching faculty, and researchers as well as the needs of MS students and the teaching faculty in the online programs of Integrated Marketing Communications (IMC) and Data Marketing Communications (DMC).

 Areas of established specialization: digital journalism, media effects, health communication, strategic communication campaigns, etc.